List of Cheers characters: Kelly Gaines

 Kelly Susan Boyd (née Gaines) (Jackie Swanson) is a love interest (and later wife) for Woody Boyd (Woody Harrelson) from the seventh season.
 She appeared in twenty-four episodes.
 Like Woody, she is naive about the world and not overly intelligent.
 On the other hand Kelly is, again like Woody, very sweet and polite and, despite her vast wealth, never knowingly condescends to or patronizes others.

 Kelly and Woody first meet in the thirteenth episode of the seventh season.
 Woody and Sam Malone (Ted Danson) are bartending at a private party to celebrate Kelly's return from Europe.
 Kelly is a rich and sheltered girl, but Woody is able to open her eyes to new experiences, the first being a monster truck pull.
 Again in Kelly's third appearance in the nineteenth episode of the seventh season, Woody teaches her a lesson from his world.
 Instead of buying her an expensive gift for her birthday, he writes her a memorable song.

 Kelly and Woody marry in the tenth season's finale episode.
-The marriage, at the Gaines' mansion, is a fiasco: The minister dies; Kelly's flirtatious cousin Monika (Colleen Morris) teases Sam until her fanatically-jealous husband brandishes a sword; Rebecca Howe's (Kirstie Alley) petulance causes the French chef to quit, leaving her in charge of the food; Carla Tortelli (Rhea Perlman) keeps getting pushed down the shaft in the dumbwaiter; Woody cannot keep his hands (and other things) off Kelly before the ceremony; and two attack dogs (cf. "The Lads" on Magnum, P.I.) menace everyone who dared exit the kitchen to the patio, until an infuriated Carla chases them inside, at which time they whimper like puppies and scamper away.
+The ceremony and attendant celebrations, at the Gaines' mansion, are a fiasco: The minister dies; Kelly's flirtatious cousin Monika (Colleen Morris) teases Sam until her fanatically jealous husband brandishes a sword; Rebecca Howe's (Kirstie Alley) petulance causes the French chef to quit, leaving her in charge of the food; Carla Tortelli (Rhea Perlman) keeps getting pushed down the shaft in the dumbwaiter; Woody cannot keep his hands (and other things) off Kelly before the ceremony; and two attack dogs (cf. "The Lads" on Magnum, P.I.) menace everyone who dares exit the kitchen to the patio until an infuriated Carla chases them inside, at which time they whimper like puppies and scamper away.
 To top it off, the dead body of the minister tips over and topples the wedding cake to the floor.
 Despite this, the wedding goes ahead.

 Kelly and Woody were expecting their first child when Cheers ended.

-In the sixteenth episode of the second season of Frasier, Sam visits and it is revealed that Kelly and Woody's first child was a baby boy.
+In the sixteenth episode of the second season of Frasier, Sam visits, and it is revealed that Kelly and Woody's first child is a baby boy.
 In the thirteenth episode of the sixth season, Woody visits Seattle and reveals that he and Kelly have had another child, a girl.